-The proposed Increasing Organ Transplant Access Model aims to increase access to life-saving transplants for patients living with kidney disease and reduce Medicare expenditures.
-This model would focus on encouraging transplant hospitals to use more of the kidneys that become available for transplantation and facilitate more transplants from living donors.
-Additionally, the model is designed to support greater care coordination, improved patient-centeredness in the process of being waitlisted for and receiving a kidney transplant, and more equitable access to kidney transplants.
+The Increasing Organ Transplant Access Model aims to increase access to life-saving transplants for patients living with end-stage renal disease and reduce Medicare expenditures.
+This model focuses on providing incentives to transplant hospitals to increase transplantation.
+Additionally, the model is designed to support greater care coordination, improved patient-centeredness in the process of being waitlisted for and receiving a kidney transplant, and greater access to kidney transplants.
 Through the model payments and policies, CMS aims to increase the care delivery capabilities and efficiency of kidney transplant hospitals selected for participation, with the goal of improving quality of care while reducing unnecessary spending.

-The Increasing Organ Transplant Access Model is a proposed six-year, mandatory model.
-Visit the Federal Register to access the Notice of Proposed Rulemaking for the model.
-The comment period closed July 16, 2024.
+The Increasing Organ Transplant Access Model is a 6-year, mandatory model that begins on July 1, 2025.
+Visit the Federal Register to access the final rule for the model.

 Highlights |